Master in Educational Leadership and Policy Studies

 Out-of-state students will not qualify for Texas educator certification.
 Therefore, students should review their state's requirements to determine if completion of a certification preparation program at The University of Texas at Arlington will lead to certification in their state.

 We do not recommend students for probationary certificates.

 M.Ed. in Educational Leadership and Policy Studies Options

 All Master programs are composed of a K-16 core set of courses and a set of specialized courses in each emphasis area.
 Contact the program advisers for more questions about coursework.

-This degree option is designed for individuals who work in higher education and wish to enhance their administrative skills and abilities at the college and university level.
+This degree option is designed for individuals who would like to pursue a career in higher education or who work at colleges and universities, and wish to enhance their knowledge of the higher education system.
 It does not carry any certification for primary and secondary educational settings.

 This is for students who wish to work in administration in a K-12 environment.
 Students who do not already hold a master’s degree must pursue the M.Ed. as opposed to the certification-only program.
 Out-of-state students will not qualify for Texas educator certification.
 Therefore, students should review their state's requirements to determine if completion of a certification preparation program at UTA will lead to certification in their state.
 See Information for Out of State Students Who Complete the Accelerated Online Programs for additional information regarding certification.